 Best Places to Visit in Goa for Sightseeing

 Visit the Forts in Goa

 Before the Portuguese invaded Goa in the 1500s, Goa was under the rule of the Muslim ruler Adil Shah.
 While Adil Shah built a number of forts for himself, after the Portuguese takeover, they modified some forts to suit their needs.
 Thus every fort in Goa has a rich cultural and architectural significance.
-Chapora fort, Aguada fort, Tiracol fort and Reis Magos fort are the forts located in North Goa.
-On the other hand, Cabo de Rama fort is a well-known fort located in the South Goa district.
-Each of these fort offer spectacular views of the ocean.
+Chapora Fort, Aguada Fort, Tiracol Fort, and Reis Magos Fort are the forts located in North Goa.
+On the other hand, Cabo de Rama Fort is a well-known fort located in the South Goa district.
+Each of these forts offers spectacular views of the ocean.
 While Chapora fort and Cabo de Rama fort don’t have any timings, since they are cliff-top ruined forts, Aguada fort and Reis Magos fort are open from the morning till 5.30 pm in the evening.
-Tiracol fort, on the contrary, has been converted to the Fort Tiracol Heritage Hotel.
-You can book a stay here to live in a palace, dine with insane ocean views for company and to escape the hustle bustle of the crowds.
+Tiracol Fort, on the contrary, has been converted to the Fort Tiracol Heritage Hotel.
+You can book a stay here to live in a palace, dine with insane ocean views and to escape the hustle-bustle of the crowds.

 Take a Ferry Boat to an Island

 Most tourists coming to Goa think of it as a beach destination.
 While this may be true, there is lots more to do in Goa that’s beyond the beaches.
 There are two main islands in Goa - Divar island and Chorao island.
 Both of these islands can be reached by taking a ferry from Ribandar, which lies on the road between Panaji and Old Goa.
 Chorao island is famously known for the Salim Ali Bird Sanctuary.
 You can hire a little boat, watch the mangrove, spot birds and enjoy a languid boat ride in the Goan rivers.